davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 #### Use Nuxt Layers Utils

-To simplify path-related configuration, use [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) to declare your layers once, generate the right config:
+To simplify path-related configuration, use [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) to declare your layers then auto-generate config:

 ```ts
 // /<your-project>/nuxt.config.ts